dnanexus/dxCompiler/doc/ExpertOptions.md

 * Disable job reuse when running executables with `Directory`-type inputs.
 * Enact policies and practices to prevent modification of folders that will be used as input when job reuse is enabled.

 CWL does provide a mechanism for ensuring reproducibility of jobs that take directory inputs, via the `listing` field.
 We strongly recommend that CWL users specify the folder listing for each directory input.
 A job will only be reused if both the folder and the listing are identical.
 The ordering of the listing is taken into consideration when making the comparison, so the listing must be generated deterministically.
-The default behavior of dxCompiler when using the `-input` option is to generate input files with full listings for all directories, unless the `-noListings` option is specified.
+The default behavior of dxCompiler when using the `-input` option is to generate input files with full listings for all directories.
 An example of a folder with a listing is:

 ```json
 {